ADBond/bga-calypso/README.md

 a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

+* everything remaining in this file - mostly code tidying

 ## To-do list

 Loosely split into core logic stuff and more nicities, but obviously some overlap.
 Archived items in [an archive](./misc/archive.md)